Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Can You Wear Traditional Clothes?

-Dress Code for Photography
+Dress Code Tips for Photography

-- Wear simple and neat outfits
+- Wear simple, neat outfits

-- Avoid bright neon colors
+- Skip bright neon colors

 - Choose natural tones